-In this article, we will discuss a method to calculate efficiency of Binary classifier.
-Let’s assume there is problem where we have to classify a product which belongs to either class A or class B.
+In this article, we will discuss a method to calculate the efficiency of a Binary classifier.
+Let’s assume there is a problem where we have to classify a product that belongs to either class A or class B.

 Let us define few statistical parameters :

 TP (True Positive) = number of Class A products, which are classified as Class A products.

 FN (False Negative) = number of Class A products, which are classified as Class B products.

 TN (True Negative) = number of Class B products, which are classified as Class B products.

 FP (False Positive) = number of Class B products, which are classified as Class A products.